Sanglorian/orcus/Orcus Player Options - current.md

 ### Athame

 **Prerequisite:** Proficiency with one or more focuses.
-**Benefit:** You can use a weapon as your focus.
+**Benefit:** Choose one weapon type (longsword, longbow, etc).
+You can use a weapon of that type, including a magic weapon, as your focus.
 Add its enhancement bonus, if any, to attack and damage rolls, and any properties that apply to powers to powers you use with the weapon as your focus.
 Your weapon's proficiency bonus, however, is *not* applied to focus powers even if you use the weapon as a focus.

 ### Avoidance
 **Benefit:** Attacks of opportunity suffer a -2 penalty on attack rolls against you.